 The iPad is stronger than ever.
-It’s got the power of the multi-touch and a wealth of available apps, that can change your beat making workflow for good, lets dive in and find out what the best beat making apps are on the market, and why.
+It’s got the power of the multi-touch and a wealth of available music making apps, that can change your music production workflow for good, lets dive in and find out what the best beat making apps are on the market, and why.

-But it’s not just controls.
-In fact, some benchmarks show that the iPad Pro can even outperform MacBook Pro in some CPU and GPU intensive tasks, making it powerful to run music apps, which require some heavy number crunching, such as synthesis and digital signal processing.
+In fact, some benchmarks show that the iPad Pro can even outperform MacBook Pro in some CPU and GPU intensive tasks, making it powerful to run music making apps, which require some heavy number crunching, such as synthesis and digital signal processing.

 Any app loaded into the iPad will change the look and feel of the controller completely, and there are just too many great ones to choose from: launching a Roland TR-style drum machine will turn it into a drum machine, Akai MPC-style app will change the pad into sampling based beat-production studio, and opening a subtractive drum synthesizer app will turn the iPad into a professional sound-design palette.